Looking for stabilizers in NSOP$\_1$: The case of -free PAC fields

-\begin{theorem}\cite[Theorem C]{hrushovski1994groups} Let $G$ be a group definable in an $e$-free PAC-field.
-Then there is an algebraic group $H$ defined over $F$ and a definable (in $F$) virtual isogeny between $G$ and $H(F)$. \end{theorem}
+\begin{theorem}\cite[Theorem C]{hrushovski1994groups} Let $G$ be a group definable in a perfect $e$-free PAC-field.
+Then there is an algebraic group $H$ defined over $F$ and a definable (in $F$) isogeny between $G$ and $H(F)$. \end{theorem}

-\begin{remark} The above theorem is stated for pseudo-finite fields in \cite{hrushovski1994groups}, Hrushovski then states that it also holds for PAC fields whose absolute Galois group is finitely generated as a profinite group. \end{remark}
+\begin{remark} The above theorem is stated for pseudo-finite fields in \cite{hrushovski1994groups}, Hrushovski and Pillay then state that it also holds for perfect PAC fields whose absolute Galois group is finitely generated as a profinite group. \end{remark}

 Chatzidakis and Ramsey apply \cref{efreefini} and the isogeny to move the measure $\mu_{H}$ they defined on $H$ into $G$ and prove the following: